bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And I'm not trying to criticize at all Segwit and Taproot the way they were handled by the people who helped activate them.
 I mean, again, great changes.
 They were communicated kind of as clearly as you possibly could, I think.
-But I'm just, you know, it's a frustrating state of affairs when something like CTV and Jeremy to his credit pointed out a lot of stuff with Paproot He pointed out a lot of the issues with the annex and nobody listened cuz crazy Jeremy
+It's a frustrating state of affairs when something like CTV and Jeremy to his credit pointed out a lot of stuff with Taproot.
+He pointed out a lot of the issues with the annex and nobody listened because crazy Jeremy.

 Speaker 0: 01:16:11